kweeuhree/climate-view/README.md

 <p>This repository contains code for a full stack application meant to provide an overview of of Earth's climate state as of 2024.
 The app is following an MVC(Model-View-Controller) architecture.</p>

 <p>Users can create an account and leave comments once logged in.
-The appliation keeps track of days since the user joined.</p>
+The application keeps track of days since the user joined.</p>

 <h4>Stack:</h4>
 <ul>